philtrade/Ddip/docs/WithoutCellMagic.md

 References:

+**`mpify`** was conceived to overcome the many quirks when  {Python multiprocess, Jupyter, multiple CUDA GPUs, Windows or Unix} meet, without mucking around with complicated cluster setup and . <include link to blog when available>

 * General structure follows https://pytorch.org/tutorials/intermediate/dist_tuto.html and https://pytorch.org/docs/stable/notes/multiprocessing.html
 * On using `multiprocess` instead of `multiprocessing` and `torch.multiprocessing`: https://hpc-carpentry.github.io/hpc-python/06-parallel/
 * On `from module import *` within a function: https://stackoverflow.com/questions/41990900/what-is-the-function-form-of-star-import-in-python-3